t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ### Grenade Jump on a barrel

 Multiplayer only.
 A grenade explodes immediately when hitting a barrel but the default barrel remains intact after the first shot.
 It means that you can do a grenade jump directly on a barrel.
-Can be tested on DM_Unseen, DM_Gloomy, DM_Swamp.
+Can be tested on DM_Unseen, DM_Gloomy.

 ### Rocket Boost